When people think computational geometry, in my experience, they typically think one of two things:

 To understand where this definition comes from, consider the vectors AB and BC.
 If we take their cross product, AB x BC, this will be a vector along the z-axis.
 But in which direction (i.e, +z or -z)?
 As it turns out, if the cross product is positive, the turn is counterclockwise; otherwise, it’s clockwise.

 This definition will seem unintuitive unless you have a really good understanding of linear algebra, the right-hand rule, etc. But that’s why we have abstraction—when you think CCW, just think of its intuitive definition rather than its computation.
 The value will be immediately clear.

 Over the past month, I’ve been working on implementing several computational geometry algorithms in Python.
-As I’ll be drawing on them throughout the next few sections, I’ll take a second to describe my project, which can be found on GitHub.
+As I’ll be drawing on them throughout the next few sections, I’ll take a second to describe my computational geometry applications, which can be found on GitHub.

 Note: My experience is admittedly limited.
 As I’ve been working on this stuff for months rather than years, take my advice with a grain of salt.
 That said, I learned much in those few months, so I hope these tips prove useful.